The Changing State of Consumer Privacy

 - Certain organizations must appoint a Data Protection Officer

-GDPR also increased the maximum penalties that an organization could incur from non-compliance up to 4% of global turnover or €20 million, whichever is greater.
-Many organizations that were non-compliant with GDPR have already been penalized, including Google which received a $57 million penalty for failure to describe how personal data was being used to serve targeted advertising.
+GDPR also increased the maximum penalties that an organization could incur from non-compliance.
+This is now up to 4% of global turnover or €20 million, whichever is greater.
+Many organizations that were non-compliant with GDPR have already been penalized.
+This includes Google, which received a $57 million penalty for failure to describe how personal data was being used to serve targeted advertising.

 Privacy Regulation in the US